Dragon Goes House-Hunting

 Dragon Goes House-Hunting (ドラゴン、家を買う。, Dragon, Ie o Kau.) is a Japanese fantasy manga series written by Kawo Tanuki and illustrated by Choco Aya.
 It was serialized in Mag Garden's shōnen manga magazine Monthly Comic Garden from December 2016 to December 2022 and was collected in ten tankōbon volumes.
 The manga is licensed in North America by Seven Seas Entertainment.
-An anime television series adaptation by Signal.MD aired from April to June 2021.
+An anime television series adaptation produced by Signal.MD aired from April to June 2021.

+Plot

+Letty, a red dragon, is cast out of his family's lair after failing to live up to traditional expectations of dragons.
+Unable to fly well, breathe fire properly, or defend himself, Letty sets out into the world to find a safe place to live.
+However, as a timid and weak dragon, he quickly discovers that life outside the lair is dangerous, with adventurers and monsters alike viewing him as prey or a trophy rather than a neighbor.

+Letty's fortunes change when he meets Dearia, an elf who is secretly a Demon Lord, who also works as an architect and real estate agent.
+Dearia rescues Letty from hostile adventurers and offers to help him search for the perfect home, tailored to his needs.
+Together, they tour a variety of unconventional properties, encountering undead infestations, hostile tenants, and architectural disasters.